bernhardAxonIvy/doc/source/designer-guide/cms/editors.rst

 ~~~~~~~~~~~~~

 Content objects (e.g. *strings* and *images*) from the CMS view can be
-dragged and dropped into the :ref:`Html Dialog editor <html-dialog-editor-dragndrop>`
+dragged and dropped into the :ref:`HTML Dialog editor <html-dialog-editor-dragndrop>`
 to be used for label texts or for images.

 .. |imgRename| image:: /_images/cms/action-rename.png